andre-lergier/hslu-code-project-collection/README.md

 - [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)

-This is the architecture of the application, based on these technologies.
+### Architecture
+Based on these technologies, the architecture of the application can be split up in 3 parts.
 ![Project architecture](readme-assets/architecture-2.png)

-## Run Project ⚙️
+# Run Project ⚙️

 ### Setup
 ```zsh